ddsteig/work-scheduler/pseudo.md

 Timeblocks are color coded by:
     If time is less than currentTime, the Past timeblock is Grey.
-    If time is equal to  currentTime, the Present timeblock is Green.
+    If time is equal to  currentTime, the Present timeblock is Teal.
-    If time is greater than currentTime, the Future timeblock is Blue.
+    If time is greater than currentTime, the Future timeblock is Green.

 When I click the timeblock:
     I can input text,